 Cynthia Espinosa Marrero

-With over 10 years of experience in the food systems, Cynthia Espinosa Marrero is now focusing her expertise in her own consulting business, Pulegium Consulting.
-Inspired by her ancestral roots, especially her abuela (grandmother), Cynthia facilitates trainings for environmental educators, organizations and institutions in the topics of diversity, inclusion, community engagement and permaculture (DICP).
-Her use of permaculture is unique as she uses the principles, ethics and activities in her design of the trainings she offers.
+With over 10 years of experience in the food systems, Cynthia Espinosa Marrero is now focusing her expertise in her own consulting business, Mentha.
+Inspired by her ancestral roots, especially her abuela (grandmother), Cynthia facilitates training for environmental educators, organizations and institutions in the topics of diversity, inclusion, community engagement and permaculture (DICP).
+Her use of permaculture is unique as she uses the principles, ethics and activities in her design of the training she offers.

 Her goals as a consultant include to continue working with educators, organizations and institutions on the topics of DICP, but also to create a foundation and resources for undoing racism within the food systems field.
-She is also currently researching and learning ways to support the permaculture/agroecology work that is supporting farmers in Puerto Rico after the devastation from Hurricane Maria.
-She hopes to work collectively with farmers and organizations in Puerto Rico to create a platform to share their stories and honor their incredible work.
+She supported the permaculture/agroecology work in Puerto Rico after the devastation from Hurricane Maria by sending seed donations and continuing exchange of knowledge.

 Her hobbies include gardening, especially with her toddler and family, cooking, dancing, watching comedy and empowering others!

 News Feature: Latinx Changemakers you need to know

 Request her during orientation when you enroll in our Permaculture Design Course.